JosephAugustine17/RedditCoin/index.md

 </p>

 3. ## Historical Crypto Data
 - Data about specific crypto's was downloaded from yahoo finance.
-These crypto's include : Bitcoin, Ethereum,H3x, Vechani and include data such as opens,high,low,adjusted close,closes, and volume for each day.
+These crypto's include : Bitcoin, Ethereum,H3x, Vechain and include data such as opens,high,low,adjusted close,closes, and volume for each day.
+We chose these crypto's due to varying popularity.
+Bitcoin and Ethereum have high popularity, Vchain is medium popular, and H3x is almost unknown.

 # Data Exploration